 You often hear the term “tack driver” thrown about in reference to precision rifles, and you may wonder what that means.
 To me, it means a rifle capable of blowing the wings off a gnat at 100 yards.

-There are many parts and pieces that go into building a rifle, and the devil is always in the details.
+There are many parts and pieces required to build a bolt-action rifle, and the devil is always in the details.
 The list of manufacturers is endless.
 My first bolt-action rifle was a Remington Model 700 Police in .308 Winchester.
 With a 20-inch barrel and threaded muzzle, it was a great first bolt gun.
 However, it didn’t take long to realize that there were better calibers to choose from, and even more parts available to tailor my rifle to fit my needs.
 I would venture to say that no rifle is the “best” because what I want and need may not be what another individual does.
 To build an ideal rifle, it was clear that I needed to fully understand what I wanted to use it for: competition.

 For almost two years, I have been competing in “tactical precision rifle” matches.
 This is different from your normal High Power or Benchrest/F-Class matches.
 You may know of these high-round-count matches through the Precision Rifle Series (PRS), Competition Dynamics (CD) or National Rifle League (NRL).
 It’s not uncommon to go through 150 to 200 rounds per day, with strings of fire consisting of 10 to 12 rounds.
 This can take a toll on your rifle, so it must be considered if you want to be competitive.